 The Trustee Program is voluntary and provides flexible financial management for individuals.
 This program assists people in budgeting, paying bills, maintaining housing, advocating with creditors, decreasing debts and developing savings, while ensuring that the person’s needs are met.

-Supportive Housing provides individualized mental health support and housing for persons with a serious mental illness and/or a dual diagnosis.
-In addition there are designated units for people struggling with addictions, transitional age youth and individuals who may be at risk of conflict with the law.
+Supportive Housing provides individualized mental health support and housing for those with a serious mental illness and/or a dual diagnosis.
+There are also designated units for people struggling with addictions, transitional age youth and individuals who may be at risk of conflict with the law.
 C.M.H.A.
-H.K.P.R. has housing available in Peterborough, Kawartha Lakes and Northumberland; in collaboration with other community partners.
+H.K.P.R. has housing available in Peterborough, Kawartha Lakes and Northumberland, in collaboration with other community partners.

 Supportive Housing provides a number of options including Supported Independent Living, transitional and non-transitional shared living, and independent apartments.
-All housing program applicants need to qualify for support services prior to making a housing application.
-For further information regarding eligibility and application, please see the C.M.H.A.
+All housing program applicants must qualify for support services prior to making a housing application.
+For more information about eligibility and application, please see the C.M.H.A.
 H.K.P.R. website for the intake procedure.

-Peer Support is based upon the principle that people who have life experiences in common have something to offer each other.
-This approach assumes that people who have experienced a mental illness or have a close relationship to someone who has, can better understand and relate to others during their recovery.
-The Peer Support Program provides trained professionals with peer experience to work one to one with people and in groups to set and achieve their personal goals.
+Peer Support is based on the principle that people who have life experiences in common have something to offer each other.
+This approach assumes people who have experienced a mental health concern or have a close relationship with someone who has, can better understand others during their recovery.
+The Peer Support Program provides trained professionals with peer experience to work one-to-one with people and in groups to set and achieve their goals.